Blue Ridge Discovery Center

 Please visit their website and delight in their many projects.

 And now, we introduce you to the BRDC’s amazing gift.
-Scroll down and click on each category to access all those marvelous photos.
+Click here to search the database for all those marvelous photos.
 Whether you are a student, a naturalist, a teacher, an artist, or simply have a healthy curiosity about the natural world around you, we hope you will take full advantage of this unique gift.